 In addition to standard MEP detailed design the Practice also took responsibility for the PHPP (Passive House Planning Package) software and calculations.
 A clear understanding of the calculations and predictions involved in low-energy building relies upon the use of accurate modelling software.
 PHPP software was used to calculate energy use and CO2 emissions based on both dynamic thermal simulations and data gathered from hundreds of low-energy buildings.

-We carefully reviewed the layout and form of the building at an early stage to make sure the design was capable of meeting the requisite very low energy standard.
-We ensured that the building was able to take advantage of solar gain without impacting on summer overheating via the use of brise soleil that cuts off the high energy summer sun, while allowing for the low angle winter sun.
+We carefully reviewed the layout and form of the building at an early stage to make sure the design could meet the requisite very low energy standard.
+We ensured that the building was able to take advantage of solar gain without impacting on summer overheating via the use of brise soleil.
+The shading afforded cuts off the high energy summer sun, while allowing for the low angle winter sun.
 We also minimised heat loss through reduced glazing with emphasis on getting construction details and airtightness just right.
 Our M&E team designed a Passivhaus compliant Mechanical Ventilation Heat Recovery (MVHR) system using appropriately sized accredited air handling units with low energy demand.